Ethiopian Yirgacheffe Tibebu Roba

 I am torn with this coffee and that’s why it is here.
 It is a natural Ethiopian, but it tiptoes with subtlety.
 You could drink a nice batch brew and be happy that it was “tasty!” but unless you were locked away in a room with kettles, cupping spoons, and various other coffee paraphernalia you might not really appreciate it.
-The team at Trabocca have written a little bit about Tibebu and it reads a little bit like the all too familiar downtrodden school report “Could do better when he tries”.
+The team at Trabocca has written a little bit about Tibebu and it reads a little bit like the all too familiar downtrodden school report “Could do better when he tries”.

 Owner: Tibebu Roba